votroto/blog/_posts/2024-12-12-half-a-byte.md

 Intuitively, fair allocations should be in the middle of the core, and for convex games, that is precisely where the Shapley value is.
 If a game is non-convex but is at least superadditive, the Shapley value will still be individually rational; however, failing even that, there are situations where both fairness and rationality are not achievable at the same time; some friends are just not worth keeping.

-The interactive example above plots the *normalized Banzhaf value* (black) and the *Shapley index* (white), as it is rather difficult to appreciate the extra dimension of the standard Banzhaf value on a flat screen.
+The interactive example above plots the *normalized Banzhaf value* (black) and the *Shapley value* (white), as it is rather difficult to appreciate the extra dimension of the standard Banzhaf value on a flat screen.
 For the same reason, please also keep in mind that straight lines no longer appear straight.

 ## Other solution concepts.